 The Landseer is easier to groom than a traditional Newfoundland because it only has one layer of wavy fur which is slightly shorter.
 Because he only has one layer of fur, the Landseer’s fur dries quickly after swimming.
 However, he still sheds a lot.
 Daily to weekly brushing is necessary to prevent matting.
 Grooming is also a good way to bond with your pet.
 His coat can be trimmed for comfort during warmer months.

 Bathing frequently can tend to strip away a dog’s natural oils.
 A dry shampoo can be used in between baths.

 This dog should be kept indoors during hot summer months.

 Females are smaller than males, approximately between 26.5 and 28.5 inches tall.
 Females also weigh less on average, approximately 110 pounds.

 The Landseer can be a great new addition to your family if you are prepared to spend time with him.
 These dogs are friendly, sociable, and loyal, but tend to wither when left alone.
 This is not the dog for you if you work long hours or are away a lot.
 The Landseer is also a large dog, so he is better suited for a house with a yard rather than an apartment.

 Featured Image Credit: Pixabay

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Caring for the Landseer
+- 3 Little-Known Facts About the Landseer